Fortify-Labs/Fortify/README.md

 ## Overview

-This project aims to develop a platform, aggregating and processing game state integration logs in order to extract live information from games played and collect stats from games played.
+This project aims to develop a platform, that is aggregating and processing game state integration logs in order to extract live information from matches and collect stats from played matches.

 ## Architecture